chrishokamp/zero-shot-ner-fine-tuning/README.md

 2: Hosting Argilla locally with Docker

 Hosting Argilla on HuggingSpace is streamlined and it is the faster way to do it.
-If you are hosting for free, unfortunately, the storage will not be consistent.
-That means the data will not be there anymore after the HF Space resets.
-This is not an issue for this lab since the data annotation is not the whole focus.
+If you are hosting for free, unfortunately, the storage will not be persistent.
+That means the data will be lost after the HF Space resets.
+This should not an issue for this lab since the data annotation is not the whole focus.

 You annotations will persist on local storage on docker.

-Using Argilla is recommended for its convenience.
-Installing docker and Argilla through Docker could slow you down.
+Hosting Argilla on HuggingFace Spaces is recommended for its convenience and efficiency.
+Installing docker and hosting Argilla through Docker could slow you down.

-To deploy Argilla in HF Spaces; see [this page](https://docs.argilla.io/latest/getting_started/quickstart/), and follow the "Deploy on HF Spaces" button.
+To deploy Argilla in HF Spaces; see [guide](https://docs.argilla.io/latest/getting_started/quickstart/), and follow the "Deploy on HF Spaces" button.
 If you do this, you'll need to replace the `api_url` to the HF Space URL in the Part 2 notebook.
+Obtaining it is simple and it is explained in the guide.

 On the other hand, if you'd like to take the docker route, [install docker](https://www.docker.com/get-started/) if you don't already have it.
 Check the [doc](https://docs.argilla.io/latest/getting_started/how-to-deploy-argilla-with-docker/) for setting up Argilla using Docker.